computerclubkec/oop/README.md

 1. WAP to find MAX value of array with default argument with class template.
 2. WAP to show use of multiple template.
 3. WAP to show template and non template argument.
-4. WAP to fnid maximum and minimum value of an array using class template.
+4. WAP to find maximum and minimum value of an array using class template.
 5. WAP to demonstrate different functions of vector and reverse() which is algorithm.
 6. WAP to compare 2 values using function template and display largest value.
 Check your program for char, int and float type data.